LBMC/RAPToR/README.md

 ### v1.1
 #### v1.1.5b
- - Added software, hardware and runtime info to README.
+ - Added software, hardware, and runtime info to README.
- - Further specified dependencies
+ - Added installation instructions for dependencies.

 #### v1.1.5
  - Added preprint citation to README and documentation.